github-education-resources/codespaces-project-template-js/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=526682619)

-# JavaScript React Portfolio Site for use with GitHub Codespaces
+# JavaScript React Portfolio Site with GitHub Codespaces

 _Create and deploy your own portfolio website in minutes._

-With this template respository you can quickly create, customize and deploy your own website using the <a href="https://reactjs.org/" target="_blank">React</a> framework.
+With this template repository you can quickly create, customize and deploy your own website using the <a href="https://reactjs.org/" target="_blank">React</a> framework.
 We have the development environment ready so that you can focus on the project, and how you want to utilize it for yourself.

 * **Who is this for?** Anyone looking to create a portfolio site, learn web development, learn React, or just looking to test out Codepsaces.
 * **How much experience do students need?** Zero.
 This template is built ready for all, regardless of experience level.
 You get to decided how much you'd like to customize and extend.
+* **Tools needed:** _None_.
+No need to install anything!
+All you need is a web browser.
-* **Prerequisites:** None.
-This template will provide you a working and deployable web app you can immediately extend ereate your own site with no web development background.
+* **Prerequisites:** _None_.
+This template will provide you a working and deployable web app you can immediately extend to create your own site with no web development background.

+## About this portfolio template

+Our goal is to give a way to quickly create, customize and deploy your own portfolio website using GitHub Codespaces.

+Using this template you will:

+* Learn how to use Codespaces (_all you need is a web browser_)
+* Learn a bit of JavaScript, React, HTML and CSS
+* Create your own __free__ personalized and deployed live website
+* Have something you can build on to highlight your work as build new projects

+This project is built to be a bit of "choose your own adventure", meaning you can customize it, and give it as much or as little time as you have.
+Below we will guide you through how to customize and challenges to extend, you choose your path.

 ## What is GitHub Codespace and how will it help me?